REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Notably, the business of owning single-tenant net-lease buildings leased to creditworthy retail tenants on long-term leases is an entirely different business model from owning grocery-anchored community centers, big-box power centers, or enclosed malls.

-Here are three beaten down REITs that can be bought today.
+Here are three beaten-down REITs that can be bought today.

 A Blue-Chip Bargain